KryvMykyta/universe_test_task/README.md

-# Universe test task
+# Universe Test Task

-## How to set up
+## How to Set Up

-### To start the application firstly you should configure your .env file regarding to .env.example.
-Optionally you can also change prometheus config in prometheus.yml file.
-After that you can freely run 'docker compose up -d' command to run docker container.
-All service application API endpoints were done regarding to sended swagger documentation.
-Worker application(prometheus) by default scraping metrics every 60s from service endpoint and storing it to internal database, which can be accessed by WebUI in prometheus docker container with special queries.
-Also were done optional tasks that should send exchange rates daily and fetch exchange rate hourly to observe changes.
+1. Configure your application by creating a `.env` file based on the provided `.env.example`.

+2. Optionally, modify the Prometheus configuration in the `prometheus.yml` file if needed.

+3. Run the following command to start the Docker containers:

+    ```bash
+    docker-compose up -d
+    ```

+   This command will launch the containers in detached mode.

+4. All service application API endpoints are designed based on the Swagger documentation provided.
+You can access the API as per the documentation.

+5. The worker application (Prometheus) automatically scrapes metrics every 60 seconds from the service endpoint and stores them in an internal database.
+The WebUI in the Prometheus Docker container allows you to query the stored metrics using special queries.

+6. Optional tasks have been implemented, including sending daily exchange rates and fetching exchange rates hourly to observe changes.